github/codeql/docs/codeql/codeql-language-guides/analyzing-data-flow-in-python.rst

 Using local sources
 ~~~~~~~~~~~~~~~~~~~

-When asking for local data-flow or taint propagation between two expressions as above, one would normally constrain the expressions to be relevant to a certain investigation.
+When asking for local data flow or taint propagation between two expressions as above, you would normally constrain the expressions to be relevant to a certain investigation.
 The next section will give some concrete examples, but there is a more abstract concept that we should call out explicitly, namely that of a local source.

-A local source is a data-flow node with no local data-flow into it.
-As such it is a local origin of data flow, a place where a new value is created.
-This includes parameters (which only receive global data-flow) and most expressions (because they are not value-preserving).
+A local source is a data-flow node with no local data flow into it.
+As such, it is a local origin of data flow, a place where a new value is created.
+This includes parameters (which only receive global data flow) and most expressions (because they are not value-preserving).
 Restricting attention to such local sources gives a much lighter and more performant data-flow graph and in most cases also a more suitable abstraction for the investigation of interest.
-The class ``LocalSourceNode`` is exactly data-flow nodes that are also local sources.
-It comes with a handy member predicate ``flowsTo(DataFlow::Node node)`` which holds if there is local data-flow from the local source to ``node``.
+The class ``LocalSourceNode`` represents data-flow nodes that are also local sources.
+It comes with a useful member predicate ``flowsTo(DataFlow::Node node)``, which holds if there is local data flow from the local source to ``node``.

 Examples
 ~~~~~~~~